kuj24824/Complex_Systems/README.txt

 analysis of this second version of data frames in "Additional_data_analysis.ipynb" file.
 For the first version of the data frame, the data is stored as "CA_simulation_data_v1.csv", and one can run analysis of the data by "Data_analysis_of_simulation_result.ipynb" .

+For our own model, please run each cell in 'BaseCityplanner.ipynb' in the 'Challenger Model'-folder for comparative probabilistic model solutions.